rhanb/nativescript-swipe-layout/README.md

 For easier development and debugging purposes continue with the following steps:

 1. Make sure your plugin is not added as dependency in the demo project (check `dependencies` in `demo/package.json`)
 2. In command prompt/terminal navigate to `src` folder and execute `npm run development.setup` - this will install plugin and demo dependencies and will add a sym link to the plugin code in the demo project allowing you to do changes and review them in the demo without adding/removing the plugin every time you make a change.
-[Read more about npm link](https://docs.npmjs.com/cli/link)
+[Read more about npm link](https://docs.npmjs.com/cli/link).
 3. Open `demo/package.json` and update `dependencies` key to add a dependency to your plugin:

 ```
 "nativescript-yourplugin": "*"
 ```

-4. Open command prompt/terminal, navigate to `src` folder and run `tsc -w`
+4. Open command prompt/terminal, navigate to `src` folder and run `tsc -w`.
-5. Open command prompt/terminal, navigate to `demo` folder and run `tns run android --syncAllFiles` or `tns run ios --syncAllFiles`
+5. Open command prompt/terminal, navigate to `demo` folder and run `tns run android --syncAllFiles` or `tns run ios --syncAllFiles`.
 6. Now go and make a change to your plugin.
 It will be automatically applied to the demo project.

 ###  3.2. <a name='Usagesetup'></a>Usage setup
 In case you just want to install the plugin and run the demo continue with the following steps:

-1. Open command prompt/terminal and navigate to `src` folder
+1. Open command prompt/terminal and navigate to `src` folder.
-2. Execute `npm run setupandinstall` to install plugin and demo dependencies and to install plugin to the demo
+2. Execute `npm run setupandinstall` to install plugin and demo dependencies and to install plugin to the demo.
-3. Navigate to `demo` folder and execute `tns run android` or `tns run ios` to preview the demo in emulator
+3. Navigate to `demo` folder and execute `tns run android` or `tns run ios` to preview the demo in emulator.

 ##  4. <a name='Usage'></a>Linking to CocoaPod or Android Arsenal plugins